15 Years at XING: Reflections and a Farewell

 2015-2016: The Growth Cluster & The SEO Years

-On January 1st, I finally joined a new team, the newly established SEO team.
-Initially, it consisted of just the SEO manager and me, but we later added two backend engineers, a junior product manager, and a QA engineer.
-Our task was to ensure that the logged-out pages of XING were crawlable and machine-readable.
+On January 1st, I joined a newly established SEO team.
+It started with the SEO manager and me, and later grew to include backend engineers, a junior product manager, and a QA engineer.
+Our task was to make logged‑out pages more crawlable and machine‑readable.
 I learned a great deal about structured data, microformats, and schema markup.
-I wasn’t fond of the extensive “fencing” we had to implement, which involved restricting visibility for non-paying members, adding pop-up modals with upsell offers, and randomly sorting content to prevent it from being stolen by scrapers, among other measures.
+Some of the access‑control measures we implemented weren’t my favorite to work on, but they were part of the job.

-The SEO team was part of the Growth cluster, which included teams focused on expanding XING.
-This cluster comprised the login team, onboarding team, newsletter team, SEO team, and other teams.
-For many years, we consistently increased traffic and membership by 20% or more each year.
+The SEO team was part of the Growth cluster, alongside teams like login, onboarding, and newsletters, all focused on expanding XING.
+For many years, we consistently drove strong increases in traffic and membership.

 Our team won the SEMY Award, the search marketing prize of 2015.